-People don’t often think about dog bowls.
+People don’t often think about dog bowls, let alone think there are better and best dog bowls for your pet.
 They’re sitting there quietly, minding their own business.
 But if you were to take a microscope to the party of bacteria that is happening, you’d realize that those bowls aren’t quiet at all – it’s more like the clubs you sneak into when you were 19 – skeezy and gross!

 Similarly, when drinking out of a re-usable or one-use water bottle, you’ll taste the difference.
 The same goes for our doggos and they usually have the same bowls for food and water for YEARS.